LeviSchrader/Computing-II-Schrader-public-repository/README.md

 # Computing-II-Schrader-public-repository
-For Dr. Malmberg's Computing II
+This repository is for Dr. Malmberg's Computing II class (GNSC-3301-A)